 How to Reinstall Ubuntu

-Reinstalling an operating system and starting fresh is helpful if an upgrade fails or there is an issue with drivers.
-Other situations that might require an OS reinstall are a faulty GRUB loader or issues whose cause is difficult to pinpoint.
+Reinstalling an operating system (OS) and starting fresh is helpful if an upgrade fails or there is an issue with drivers.
+Other situations that require an OS reinstall include a faulty GRUB loader or issues whose cause is difficult to pinpoint.

 Although many issues have specific solutions, sometimes reinstalling the OS and starting fresh is the fastest way to eliminate the problem.